axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

  $(python <name-of-the-python-method-to-use> <arguments-of-the-method>)
 ```

 *Description:* This template function enables you to write a custom template function in Python.
-You can define a Python block in your {{% productparam "abbrev" %}} configuration file, define one or more Python functions in it, and use the methods as template functions.
-If you use a Python block, {{% productparam "abbrev" %}} embeds a Python interpreter to process the messages.
+You can define a Python block in your {{% param "product.abbrev" %}} configuration file, define one or more Python functions in it, and use the methods as template functions.
+If you use a Python block, {{% param "product.abbrev" %}} embeds a Python interpreter to process the messages.

 {{% include-headless "chunk/python-blocks.md" %}}